Public not fooled by lower e-toll tariffs

 The first concern with a reduction in e-toll tariffs at this stage, is why now?
 Where was this money going to go to in the first place?
 Have the collection costs suddenly been reduced or is this a case of trying to force a thinner edge of the wedge into the door of public acceptance?
 Sugar coating the pill now merely prolongs that pain that society will have to endure later, unless of course there will be more transfers from treasury under renegotiation of the contracts to significantly reduce the costs of collection.

-“What the authorities need to realize is the public are not fooled by this tactic,” says Wayne Duvenage, the chairperson of OUTA.
+“What the authorities need to realize is the public are not fooled by this tactic,” says Wayne Duvenage, the chairperson of the Opposition to Urban Tolling Alliance (OUTA).
 “They know the rate of today is not the rate of tomorrow.
 They know it is the inefficiency of a system that is saddled with high costs of e-toll collection which enriches foreign and local companies, all of which does not disappear through a temporary reduction in the e-toll tariffs or any other enticement tactics that SANRAL will deploy in the coming months.”

 What is extremely worrying are the world wide events of societal rejection and uprising against Government’s who take their citizens for granted, as is happening in Brazil, Egypt and Turkey.
 Our Government seems no to notice these developments and the possibility of similar incidents unfolding in South Africa.
 Such protests will be detrimental to investor confidence and our fragile economy, yet they simply continue to ignore their people on this important issue and other matters.